 Good, skilful coaching actually takes little or no extra time when done well.

 Admittedly, there is a paradox in coaching’s positive effect on business performance because coaching focuses primarily on personal development, not on immediate work-related tasks.
 Even so, research is increasingly suggesting that coaching improves results.
-The reason is because it requires constant dialogue.
-The ongoing dialogue of coaching guarantees that people know what is expected of them and how their work ﬁts into a larger vision or strategy of the organisation.
+The reason is that it requires constant dialogue.
+The ongoing dialogue of coaching guarantees that people know what you expect of them and how their work ﬁts into a larger vision or strategy of the organisation.
 Using a coaching dialogue develops responsibility and enhances clarity.

 As for commitment, coaching helps there, too, because the implicit message is, “I believe in you, I’m investing in you, and I expect your best efforts.”
 Employees very often rise to that challenge with their heart, mind, and soul.
 Certainly, when it is applied well and skilfully coaching has a strongly positive effect on individuals and the climate within the organisation.

 Modern leadership involves embracing coaching as an effective leadership and management tool.

 Leaders as coaches clearly define the roles and the tasks of their followers, but seek their input and suggestions too.
 The leader still makes decisions, but the communication style is truly two-way.